zakilur/helm-charts/docs/Getting Started.md

 ## Install

+### Prepare Tiller

+For production deployments of multi-tenant clusters we highly recommend that you setup Tiller following our [Multi-tenant Helm guide](./Multi-tenant%20Helm.md).
+If you're comfortable with providing Tiller with full cluster access then proceed onward.
+This would be the default when installing in a simple fashion with Minikube.

+### Prepare Service Accounts

+For production deployments, we recommend that an admin setup service accounts first following our [Service Accounts](./Service%20Accounts.md) guide because some of our services require cluster resources, such as read access to Kubernetes Pods.
+If Tiller has full cluster access then it will install the service accounts.
+This would be the default when installing in a simple fashion with Minikube.

 ### Latest Helm charts release

-To install Helm charts representing the latest version of Grey Matter, you'll need to add Decipher's Helm repository to your local `helm` CLI.
+To install Helm charts representing the latest version of Grey Matter, you'll need to add the Grey Matter Helm repository to your local `helm` CLI.
 Run the following command, replacing username/password with credentials previously provided to you.
 These are the same as your Docker credentials.

 ```sh
 helm repo add decipher https://nexus.production.deciphernow.com/repository/helm-hosted --username <username> --password '<password>'